 Add essential information on the graph.
-Use information that will help the audience understand the graph better, but do not go overboard with the information.
+Use the information that will help the audience understand the graph better, but do not go overboard with the information.

 11. Use suitable highlights in a bar chart

-Do not highlight the bars with pattern fill, shape fill, image fill, or anything that comes as a default.
+Do not highlight the bars with a pattern fill, shape fill, image fill, or anything that comes as a default.